BernardoAguayoOrtega/frontend_challenge/README.md

    - Use automated testing tools (e.g., Jest, Testing Library) to ensure code quality.

 2. **Scalable Hosting**:
-   - Deploy the application to a scalable hosting platform like Vercel, AWS, or Google Cloud.
    - Use containerization (e.g., Docker) to manage and deploy microservices efficiently.

 3. **Monitoring and Logging**: